 Hi friends!
 Last week I decided to start posting only once a week as my pregnancy and daily obligations (such as work) won't give me enough time to spend on the blog.
 I have noticed that I am needing more and more rest, and even going to the shops leaves me feeling like I just ran a marathon!
-I have experienced all and every of the text-book pregnancy symptoms, and I'm not telling you, it hasn't been easy!
+I have experienced all and every one of the text-book pregnancy symptoms, and I'm telling you, it hasn't been easy!
 We've got a scare at about 11 weeks, so in spite all the discomfort, I am feeling grateful and excited to have reached 20 weeks!
 But, I am not feeling less tired, quite the opposite.
 I don't have more energy as everyone said I would in the second trimester.
 I am even considering to stop going to the gym as I don't trust myself lately.
 I dropped my computer and yesterday almost killed my camera!
 Clumsiness is really the worst pregnancy symptom I have experienced so far!

 I feel like I am not myself anymore, except for one thing: I've always been a cravings kind of person!
 I haven't had weird cravings, like pickles and ice cream, but I do have strong desires of eating things that I haven't eaten in years, such is the case of a focaccia, and last weekend I woke up wishing I could eat a focaccia.
 As many things in South Africa, I found out they sell them as "pizza bread", but they don't taste like the one I remember, and it is one from a restaurant back in my country called Pane E Vino.
 We used to go there for their delicious pizza and I used to love to start with a focaccia dressed in olive oil and balsamic vinegar, it was glorious!
 My beautiful husband got me one, but it tasted more like a herb bread than a focaccia, so I decided to make my own.